annafoldvari/wikimedia_donation_form/README.md

 To set up the project download the project library.

-You should have a web server with php enabled.
+You should have a web server with at least php 7 enabled.

 Create a mysql database.